 Employee benefits - defined contribution plan.
-The Group makes statutory unified social contribution to the Pension Fund of Ukraine in respect of its Ukrainian based employees.
+The Group makes statutory unified social contribution to the Pension Fund of Ukraine in respect of its Ukrainian-based employees.
 The contributions are calculated as a percentage of current gross salary and are expensed when incurred.

-Wages, salaries, unified social contribution to Pension Fund of Ukraine, paid annual leave and sick leave, bonuses are accrued in the year in which the associated services are rendered by the employees of the Group.
+Wages, salaries, unified social contribution to the Pension Fund of Ukraine, paid annual leave and sick leave, bonuses are accrued in the period in which the associated services are rendered by the employees of the Group.

 Functional and presentation currency.
 The currency of each consolidated entity is the currency of the primary economic environment in which the entity operates.
 The functional currency for the majority of the consolidated entities is the Ukrainian hryvnia.
 As the Group's management uses USD when monitoring operating results and financial conditions of the Group, the presentation currency of the financial statements is USD.
-All information in USD has been rounded to the nearest thousand, except when otherwise indicated.
+All information in USD has been rounded to the nearest thousand, except where otherwise indicated.
 The results and financial position of all the group entities (none of which has the currency of a hyper-inflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

-- assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that balance sheet; - income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); and - all resulting exchange differences are recognised in other comprehensive income.
+- assets and liabilities as at each reporting date are translated at respective closing rates as at each of those dates; - income and expenses for each period are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); and - all resulting exchange differences are recognised in other comprehensive income.